safdar-azeem/vue-ssr-lite/README.md

 })
 ```

-The CLI resolves `<project-root>/server.ts` automatically.
-Use `--config` only for a custom filename.

-## 4. Write a normal Vue application
+## 4. Use your existing Vue application

 ```text
 project/